Isle of Wight Guru

 Shanklin, Sandown and Culver

-The next section of The Wighty 90 (Ed: you're really hoping this will catch on, aren't you?) is a bit hit and miss when it comes to scenery.
+The next section of The Wighty 90 (Ed: you're really hoping this name will catch on, aren't you?) is a bit hit and miss when it comes to scenery.

 The drive from Ventnor into Shanklin is a nice stretch as there are some hilly bits in Luccombe with great sea views.
 This is followed by a drive through Shanklin's Olde Village with its thatched tearooms and less Olde Fashioned Parking Charges.
 Shanklin's seafront is buzzing with activity on a sunny day but it's a dead end so it's a notable detour if you want to have a nosey.